Caruaru Airport

-Oscar Laranjeiras Airport (IATA: CAU, ICAO: SNRU) is the airport serving Caruaru, Brazil.
+Oscar Laranjeira Airport (IATA: CAU, ICAO: SNRU) is the airport serving Caruaru, Brazil.

 It is operated by Dix Empreendimentos.

 History

 The airport was commissioned in 1985 but remained closed from 2003 to 2006 due to repair works on the apron: twice, in 2000 and 2002, the apron collapsed under the weight of aircraft.

 Previously operated by Infracea, on May 16, 2022 the concessionary Dix Empreendimentos started operating the facility.

 Airlines and destinations

 Access

 The airport is located 5 km from downtown Caruaru.